Empowering the Women of Nepal

 How did you first hear about Community Homestay?

-My mom is one of 13 women from Panauti who gathered together to establish the homestay there.
-Most of the women in the group were uneducated.
-Most of them couldn’t speak English or understand it.
-I had college in the mornings, but I helped my mom when there were guests at my house.
-I was really a translator for her, and I knew most of the women from the group, so I became their frontman.
-I would brief travelers about Panauti and give them a tour of the town.
+My mom is one of 13 women from Panauti who gathered together to establish a homestay there.
+Most of the women in the group were uneducated and couldn’t speak or understand English.
+While attending college in the mornings, I assisted my mom during guest visits to our home.
+Serving as her translator, I became familiar with most of the women in the group, which led to me becoming their spokesperson.
+I would provide travellers with insights about Panauti and offer guided tours of the town.

 What did you think about the experience in the beginning?

-I was a business student.
-I didn’t know much about tourism but I really liked meeting people from all around the world.
-I could learn about their culture.
-After a year or so, we could see the impact it was having on all of us.
-The greatest example for me was my mom.
+Though I was a business student and lacked substantial knowledge about tourism, I thoroughly enjoyed interacting with people from various parts of the world.
+It allowed me to gain insights into their cultures.
+After a year or so, we could see its impact on all of us.
+The most outstanding example for me was my mom.
 She had become more confident.
 She was earning her own money and learning English.
 There were so many positive impacts on both the personal and community level.

 Can you talk more about what you saw at the community level?